Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If you were born outside of the UK between 1983 and June 2006 then you are also an automatic citizen by descent if your mother or father was a British citizen otherwise than by descent at the time of your birth, however they must have been married at the time if your father has British citizenship but your mother didn’t.

-If you were born outside the UK before 1983 then you will only be an automatic citizen by descent if your father was British and was also a citizen of the United Kingdom and Colonies, married to your mother and able to pass on his citizenship to you.
+If you were born outside the UK before 1983 then you will only be an automatic citizen by descent if your father was British and was also a citizen of the UK and Colonies, married to your mother and therefore able to pass on his citizenship to you.

 If you do not have an automatic right to British citizenship then there are some circumstances in which you may be eligible to register as a British citizen by descent instead.